poypoyan/cli-game-greed/README.md

 However, this is editable through `CONTROL` variable.
 Also, press &lt;space&gt; to quit, but this is also editable through `QUITKEY` variable.

 ### Python
 At least Python 3.6 is required because of **f-strings**.
-Required third-party libraries for Python are **numpy** (for multidimensional array) and **readchar** (for getch/get keypress).
+Required third-party libraries for Python are **numpy** (for multidimensional array) and **readchar** (for getch/get a keypress).
+Note that as of writing, readchar only works for Linux and Windows.
 To install:
 ```console
 pip install numpy readchar
 ```
-Note that as of writing, readchar only works for Linux and Windows.

 ### Zig
 Zig 0.12 is required.
-Only works for Linux because there is still no cross-platform getch package for Zig (this is a TODO).
+Works for Linux and Windows, although a cross-platform getch package for Zig is still a TODO.
 To compile:
 ```console
 zig build-exe -lc greed.zig
 ```